I'm pretty sure these are some of the most important things you want from your work

 -

-If you want to keep the "generic robot" voice like: "We are an innovative, award-winning firm…".
+If you want to keep the "generic" voice like: "We are an innovative, award-winning firm…".

 -

-If you'd rather your website speak to peers than to potential clients.
+If you'd rather your website speaks to peers than to potential clients.

 -

-If you want a website that talks about you, not to your clients.
+If you want a website that talks about you, not about your clients.

 -